CSC207-UofT/course-project-xep-cgamerzx/phase1/design_document.md

 # Phase 1 Design Document - Xep!cgamerzX
 ## Updated Specification
+Our original specification involved users being able to create hotels, and customer users being able to view the hotel information, available rooms, location, and a possibility to book the room.

+// Rafee - I wanted to have a more concrete problem for our scope, is this ok?
+In a more general sense, because every hotel wont use our app and list their own data, we want to specify a more concrete problem.
+This problem is hotels being cancelled upon last minute, and rooms being unused for the night.
+Our app solves this problem as it provides a quick way for a hotel to list their details, the rooms available, the price per night, and other information.
+This gives hotels an outlet to list their rooms for a cheaper price, for last minute or general bookings.
+Customers can then view all of these hotels, their location, the rooms available, and get data based on their schedule and city.
+A booking feature could also be implemented that allows a user to book these rooms that a hotel manager might have listed.

 ## Major Design Decisions
 ### Room Persistence Library/Data Persistence Overhaul {[#23](https://github.com/CSC207-UofT/course-project-xep-cgamerzx/issues/23)} {[#17](https://github.com/CSC207-UofT/course-project-xep-cgamerzx/pull/17)}